nandinii3/financial-assistant/DEPLOYMENT_GUIDE.md

 ## Quick Start (Demo Mode)

-The app works out of the box without any configuration:
+Just clone, install and start you’ll have it running in under a minute.

-1. **Clone/Download** the project
+1. **Clone/Download** this repo
 2. **Install dependencies**: `npm install` or `yarn install`
-3. **Run locally**: `npm run dev` or `yarn dev`
+3. **Start the web app**: `npm run dev` or `yarn dev`
 4. **Open browser**: http://localhost:3000
 5. **Login**: Enter any email to start using the app

-Data is stored in browser's localStorage - it persists during the session but resets when you clear browser data.
+All data in demo mode is saved in localStorage, so it’ll stay until you clear browser data.

 ## Environment Variables